mgvdev/eventbridgeschema-to-typescript/README.md

 # eventbridgeschema-to-typescript

-Little CLI tool to download and generate typescript interface from aws eventbridge schema.
+A small command-line tool for downloading and generating TypeScript interfaces from AWS EventBridge schemas.

-## Why this project
+## Purpose

-I made this project cause the typescript generator for eventbridge schema of aws generate class and don't use the required field of schema to make properties optionnal.
+This project was created to address the limitations of the AWS EventBridge schema TypeScript generator, which generates classes instead of interfaces and does not make use of the required fields in the schema to mark properties as optional.

-## Usage/Examples
+## Usage

+Install the package as a dev dependency

 ```bash
 npm i @mgvdev/eventbridgeschema-to-typescript --save-dev
 ```

-In your package.json script you can add
+Add the following script to your package.json:

 ```bash
 ebs2ts --registry-name="my_registry" --schema-name="my_schema" --path="./src/generated"